 Introduction: Garmin inReach Messenger vs. Zoleo Satellite Communicator

-The new Garmin inReach Messenger is a 2-way global satellite messenger that offers location sharing and SOS capabilities.
-It can be used as a standalone device or paired with your smartphone via the new Garmin Messenger app.
-The inReach Messenger weighs 4.0 ounces and has an MSRP of $300.
+The Garmin inReach Messenger and Garmin inReach Messenger Plus are 2-way global satellite messengers that offers location sharing and SOS capabilities.
+The Garmin inReach Messenger Plus also provides photo and voice memo sharing capability.
+Either can be used as a standalone device or paired with your smartphone via the Garmin Messenger app.
+The inReach Messenger weighs 4.0 ounces and has an MSRP of $300, and the inReach Messenger Plus weighs 4.1 ounce and has an MSRP of $500.
+This article focuses on the Garmin inReach Messenger.
+For more information about the Garmin inReach Messenger Plus, see this article.

 Table of Contents